 Another thing most happy people have in common is that they believe and reap the health benefits of physical exercise.

-Any discussion about happiness revolves a lot around the brain chemicals Serotonin, Dopamine, Norepinephrin and Endorphin.
+Any discussion about happiness and unhappiness revolves a lot around the brain chemicals Serotonin, Dopamine, Norepinephrin, and Endorphin.
 All those chemicals are necessary for feelings of pleasure.
-The things that are best in improving your brain chemistry involve physical activity, which is backed by a multitude of studies (1).
+The things that are best in improving your brain chemistry involve physical activity, which is backed by a multitude of studies (4).

 Moderate intensity activity and aerobic training are probably one of the best releases of dopamine, especially if you do it in novel ways.
 In addition, regular exercise can help to level out your body’s stress hormones, such as adrenaline.